 Kyphoplasty provides the additional benefit of restoring some or all of the normal height of the vertebral body.
 Doctors slide a tube with a deflated balloon inside the broken bone.
 The balloon is inflated to help restore the height of the broken vertebra.
 Bone cement is injected into the cavity formed by the balloon to hold the vertebra at its corrected height.

-Spinal surgery is a serious undertaking and is only considered to fix vertebral compression fractures if there is evidence of sudden and serious instability of the spine.
-For instance, if the fracture leads to a loss of 50 percent of the vertebral body’s height, surgery might prevent the bone from collapsing onto the spinal nerves and causing more serious damage.
+Surgery to fix most spinal compression is rarely needed.
+With vertebral fractures, surgery or internal fixation is only considered if there is evidence of sudden and serious instability of the spine.
+For instance, if the fracture leads to a loss of 50% of the vertebral body’s height, surgery might be necessary to prevent more serious damage to the spinal nerves.
+By combining these approaches and criteria, we ensure that surgical intervention is only employed when necessary to protect your spinal health.

 By combining these methods, our surgical team ensures the best possible outcomes for patients suffering from severe spinal compression fractures.